noheltcj/RxCommon/README.md

 # RxCommon
-A multi-platform (Native, JVM, and JS) implementation of ReactiveX.
+A multi-platform (Native, JVM, iOS, macOS, and JS) implementation of ReactiveX.

 ## Documentation
 Please refer to <https://reactivex.io> for documentation.